 The Royal Marsden has a legal duty to keep information about you confidential, secure and accurate

 Your personal health information is kept in records written on paper, held on computer, or both.
 We make sure that all of our records are stored securely at all times.

 We will share this information inside the NHS or with outside organisations only if it is necessary for your treatment and care.
 Anyone who receives information about you from us is also under a legal duty to keep it confidential.

-We will not give information about you to organisations such as benefits agencies, employers or the media without your permission unless legally required to do so.
+We will not give information about you to organisations such as benefits agencies, employers or the media without your permission.

 We will make sure, through contract terms and staff training, that everyone who works in or on our behalf understands their duty of confidentiality, what it means in practice and how it applies to all parts of their work.